-1 Residents of Springfield and West Springfield and individuals who have marijuana-related CORIs and/or parents or spouses with drug convictions are, collectively, referred to as "Impacted Individuals."
+1 Residents of Springfield and West Springfield and individuals who have marijuana-related CORIs and/or parents or spouses with drug convictions are referred to, collectively, as "Impacted Individuals."

-Holyoke residents and Impacted Individuals who are interested in employment in the adult-use cannabis industry; 2) participate in "re-entry" programs in order to hire persons with convictions for controlled substances act violations; and 3) offer expungement services in locations throughout Holyoke where persons with qualifying convictions for controlled substances act violations can receive the instruction they need to have their records expunged.
+Trulieve has already established a partnership with the OneHolyoke Community Development Corporation ("OneHolyoke").
+OneHolyoke is a private, non-profit organization which has traditionally dedicated itself to improving housing for low- and moderate-income Holyoke residents.
+In recent years, OneHolyoke has expanded its community service outreach, and launched efforts to collaborate with many city agencies and nonprofits that go beyond brick and mortar projects.
+To that end, OneHolyoke will work in tandem with Trulieve to: 1) identify Holyoke residents and Impacted Individuals who are interested in employment in the adult-use cannabis industry; 2) participate in "re-entry" programs in order to hire persons with convictions for controlled substances act violations; and 3) offer expungement services in locations throughout Holyoke where persons with qualifying convictions for controlled substances act violations can receive the instruction they need to have their records expunged.

 Either independently, or in partnership with its community partners, Trulieve will regularly participate at Holyoke and Pioneer Valley job fairs, including, potentially, job fairs hosted by the OneHolyoke and Holyoke Community College ("HCC"), in order to identify and recruit Holyoke residents and Impacted Individuals who have an interest in the adult-use cannabis industry.
-Within Trulieve's first year of operations in Holyoke, it will participate in at least three (3) jobs fairs in either Holyoke or nearby areas.
+Within Trulieve's first year of operations in Northampton, it will participate in at least three (3) jobs fairs in either Northampton or Holyoke.
 HCC will partner with Trulieve to offer space to host jobs fairs in Holyoke and Northampton to identify Holyoke residents and/or HCC students - who will be confirmed through age verification and student records are aged 21 or older - who are interested in employment opportunities in the cannabis industry.